ariffebri22/RecipeAPIV1/Readme.md

 ### What is Node.js ?

-Node.js is a framework for the backend of a web app, designed by Ryan Dahl as an open-source and cross-platform runtime environment where we can execute JavaScript outside the browser environment.
+Node.js is a runtime program, designed by Ryan Dahl as an open-source and cross-platform runtime environment where we can execute JavaScript outside the browser environment.
 Node.js runs on V8, a JavaScript engine that allows us to execute JavaScript code within it.

 ### What is Express ?